tergen/trgn.github.io/teaching/teaching.md

 nav_order: 3
 ---

 I teach courses on economic sociology, energy transitions, innovation, sociological theory, and political economy.
-I also used to organize an annual workshop for MPIfG researchers on good academic practice and the German and European research ethics regimes.
+I also organized an annual workshop for MPIfG researchers on good academic practice and the German and European research ethics regimes.

 <br/>

+Fall 2023.
+Sociology of Markets.
+Seminar for master and doctoral students.
+MPIfG Cologne.
+With O. Pilmis.

 [Fall 2021.
 Gesellschaftlicher Wandel und Grüne Energie.
 Seminar for undergraduate students.
 University of Wuppertal.](teaching_files/syl_green_2021.pdf)